noriakis/ccdrAlgorithm/cran-comments.md

 The description has been updated with a more detailed description of the CCDr algorithm, and the citation has been removed entirely.

+- Again, we would prefer if you explained the acronym, and ideally provided a reference with a DOI.
+I see that this is

+  Concave penalized Coordinate Descent with reparametrization (CCDr)

+and the reference has URL
+<http://www.jmlr.org/papers/v16/aragam15a.html>: if you cannot find a
+DOI, then pls use the URL.

+URL has been added (no DOI available) and acronym is now explained.